GDPR Privacy Notice

 - Information related to visa requirements, copies of passports and other documents to ensure compliance with U.S. laws

 - Financial information gathered for the purposes of verifying eligibility for study in the United States

-If a Data Subject refuses to provide Personal Data that Oakland University requires in connection with one of Oakland University's lawful basis or bases for collecting such Personal Data, such refusal may make it impossible for Oakland University to provide education, employment, research or the requested services.
+If a Data Subject refuses to provide Personal Data that Oakland University requires in connection with one of Oakland University’s lawful basis or bases for collecting such Personal Data, such refusal may make it impossible for Oakland University to provide education, employment, research or other requested services.